Yandex Cloud

 2. Make sure that the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
 If any rule is missing, add it.

-Make sure you have configured Application Load Balancer security groups.
+Make sure you have configured security groups for Application Load Balancer as well.

 Warning